Clinical Rotations

 Interns rotate through the Pediatric Emergency Room at University Hospital.
 During the ER month, the resident works approximately 13 twelve-hour work shifts as well as their regular clinic and 4 half day sessions in the Urgent Care Clinic downtown with at least one full day off per week.
 Training goals of the ER service include managing a broad range of pediatric urgencies/emergencies, developing an understanding of criteria for admission versus outpatient management of non-emergent medical conditions, learning the judicious use of laboratory and radiologic studies in the initial assessment of patients, the application of principles of PALS, as well as common procedures in pediatrics like sutures, fracture and dislocation assessments, and stabilization.

-• General Pediatrics Inpatient – all General, Pulmonology, Neurology, Complex Care, Rheumatology, Infectious Disease, and co-management of surgical, other specialty patients.
+- General Pediatrics Hospital Medicine (“Wards”) – all General, Pulmonology, Neurology, Complex Care, Rheumatology, Infectious Disease, Primary Nephrology and co-management of surgical, other specialty patients.
 Also carry intermediate care unit level patients with some degree of medical complexity.

-• Subspecialty Inpatient Care – Gastroenterology, Nephrology, transplant patients
+- Subspecialty Inpatient Team – Gastroenterology, Liver & Kidney Transplant patients

 Inpatient Services Admitting Ward Senior/Night Float (UH3)

 Two PGY 3 residents alternate day and Night Float coverage (2 weeks/each).
-This supervisory senior is the overall resource for the inpatient services teams (Ward, Hematology/Oncology, Subspecialty, Nephrology) and performs daytime admissions and consults as well as patients downgraded from PICU.
-They can help cross cover teams when needed.
-On Night Float assignment, they manage and supervise 2 interns covering all the inpatient (non ICU) services.
+This supervisory senior is the overall resource for the inpatient services teams (Wards, Hematology/Oncology, and Subspecialty) and performs daytime admissions and consults as well as patients downgraded from PICU.
+They may help cross cover teams when needed.
+On Night Float, they manage and supervise 2 interns covering all the inpatient (non ICU) services.
 Taking admissions, assessing patients with changes in clinical condition, and assessing any patient care situations.
 They teach and facilitate active learning for their teams.
-A wonderful culmination of autonomy in clinical decision making, this service is supported by phone supervision by Pediatric Hospitalists on Call as well as in house Critical Care faculty available for any urgent (<30 minutes delay) bedside assessments and all rapid response or code situations.
+A wonderful culmination of autonomy in clinical decision-making, this service is supported by phone supervision by Pediatric Hospitalists on-call as well as in-house Critical Care faculty available for any urgent (<30 minutes delay) bedside assessments and all rapid response or code situations.

 Hematology/Oncology and AYA Inpatient Service